Macadamia

 Husking and drying

 Once collected, the macadamia nut first goes through husking: the outer green husk is removed to reveal the nut with its hard shell.
-Doing this soon after harvest helps preserve the freshness and quality of the kernel.
+Doing this soon after harvest helps preserve the freshness and quality of the kernel, since the green husk retains moisture and, if left too long, can favour the appearance of fungi or darkening of the fruit.

 Next comes drying, one of the most important stages of the process.
-The nut is dried gradually to reduce its moisture to the right point.
-Patient, controlled drying is what ensures a kernel of good texture and better preservation.
+The nut is dried gradually to reduce its moisture to the right level for preservation, around 10 percent in the inner kernel.
+We aim for a slow decrease, with no temperature shocks, so the kernel does not shrink abruptly or lose its characteristic texture.
+This patient, controlled drying is what ensures a crunchy kernel of good texture, stable flavour and a longer shelf life once stored.

 Quality sorting

 With the nut now dry, it is time for sorting.
-The nuts are separated by size and those that do not meet the farm's standards are set aside, so that only the best macadamia continues on its way.
+The nuts are separated by size and by their inner condition, and those that do not meet the farm's standards are set aside, so that only the best macadamia continues on its way.
+The process recognises different visual grades: whole nuts, halves and fragments, each with its own destination within the product's value chain.

 The same commitment as always

-Every nut that leaves the mill carries the story of a patient crop: two years in the nursery, years of growth in the field, a careful harvest and a final process done without haste.
-That is the Culpan promise, from bean to nut.
+Every nut that leaves the mill carries the story of a patient crop: two years in the nursery, years of growth in the field, a careful harvest done by hand from the ground, and a final process done without haste.
+That is the Culpan promise, from bean to nut: a product that stands out not only for its quality, but for the consistency of a farm that, for five generations, has understood agriculture as a long-term commitment to the land, to the crop and to the people.

 Learn more about Culpan